tongalumina/bioc4010/tut4/README.md

   structures in PyMOL, describe any difference you see and explain why a high sequence identity does not yield an identical structure.

+**Hint**: When you download the structure of PDB 5VBD, download from the RCSB database and choose the Biological Assembly 2 from the database, which contains two copies of the molecules.
+The experimentally determined structure is a domain-swapped dimer in the solution.

 ## Todo
 - Convert the PyMOL guide into markdown format
 - Add instructions for using PyMOL to store a session, and different scenes,